-The Bharatiya Janata Party (BJP) led National Democratic Alliance has announced Bihar Governor Ram Nath Kovind as its nominee for Presidential elections.
-Springing a surprise nominee, BJP President Amit Shah on Monday said that Kovind will file his nomination for president on June 23.
-Amit Shah also said that a large number of parties have been consulted before the NDA came to the decision to elect Kovind as its presidential candidate.
+The Bharatiya Janata Party (BJP) led National Democratic Alliance announced Bihar Governor Ram Nath Kovind as its nominee for Presidential elections.
+Springing a surprise nominee, BJP President Amit Shah said that a large number of parties had been consulted before the NDA came to the decision to elect Kovind as its presidential candidate.

 Hailing from Kanpur Dehat in Uttar Pradesh, Kovind was born on October 1, 1945.
 He is married to Savita Kovind, and has a son Prashant Kumar and a daughter Swati.

 Here are 5 reasons why selecting Kovind as the Presidential nominee is a masterstroke by the NDA:

 Political background: Kovind is not new to politics.
 He became a Rajya Sabha MP in April 1994 from Uttar Pradesh and served for 12 years until March 2006.
 Been working as the Governor of Bihar and having held several important positions, he is well aware of the nuances of politics.
 “He is not a scientist or eminent person in some other field who has been parachuted.
 He has been a party worker for decades,” BJP leader Subramanian Swamy said.

 Congratulations to Shri Ramnath Kovind ji on being announced as the Presidential candidate of NDA (National Democratic Alliance). pic.twitter.com/pufVBCOrEH